jamesmcm/arch-i3-usb/README.md

 > Do I need to wipe the entire USB device when installing this?

-Yes, until [this issue](https://github.com/r-darwish/alma/issues/46) is closed, ALMA will always format the devices given (note that you can create an image for use with qemu for testing).
+Yes, until [this issue](https://github.com/r-darwish/alma/issues/46) is closed, ALMA will always format the device given (note that you can create an image for use with qemu for testing).

+This is the main blocker for using ALMA as a general Arch Linux installer.

 > Can I easily install AUR packages?

 At the moment you would need to write a preset to install an AUR helper and call it in the scripts, or install the packages separately.

 Ideally, this would be done in ALMA directly in the future as covered in [this issue](https://github.com/r-darwish/alma/issues/43).

+> Can I install this on a normal hard disk? (not a LiveUSB)

+ALMA supports non-removable disks, however it includes some LiveUSB optimisations (at the time of writing - mounting the disk without access times (noatime), a 16M volatile journal in RAM (to avoid disk writes), and disabling swap).

+It will also **always reformat the entire disk** as mentioned above.

+[This ALMA issue](https://github.com/r-darwish/alma/issues/40) should be closed to make these optimisations optional (you could also write a preset file to undo them).

 > I want to set a different locale.